 And then, the man who managed Nirvana (and, specifically, Kurt Cobain) through the peak of their success says something else: “Avoid self-destructive people as much as you can.
 If you work with self-destructive people that means you’re self-destructive.
 Try to recognise the truth of that when it’s staring you in the face.”

 Again, great advice, makes perfect sense.
-Until approximately two minutes after our conversation ends, at which point an utterly obvious question makes itself belatedly but blindly obvious: Huh?!
+Until approximately two minutes after our conversation ends, at which point a follow-up question makes itself belatedly but blindly obvious: Huh?!

 Thankfully, on a follow-up call, whilst Goldberg, himself a former journalist (for Billboard and others), may well be rolling his eyes on the other end of the line, he is nevertheless patient and polite enough to give an insightful answer.